Cumber leads New Mexico against Nevada after 20-point game - WTOP News

 Albuquerque, New Mexico; Wednesday, 4 p.m.
 EST

-BOTTOM LINE: New Mexico plays Nevada after Viane Cumber scored 20 points in New Mexico’s 69-63 victory against the Air Force Falcons.
+BOTTOM LINE: New Mexico faces Nevada after Viane Cumber scored 20 points in New Mexico’s 69-63 victory against the Air Force Falcons.

 The Lobos have gone 7-4 at home.
-New Mexico averages 16.9 turnovers per game and is 4-2 when it wins the turnover battle.
+New Mexico averages 16.9 turnovers per game and is 4-2 when it turns the ball over less than its opponents.

-The Wolf Pack are 1-0 against MWC opponents.
-Nevada is ninth in the MWC with 12.4 assists per game led by Dymonique Maxie averaging 2.4.
+The Wolf Pack are 1-0 in MWC play.
+Nevada is 4-5 in games decided by at least 10 points.

 New Mexico averages 7.6 made 3-pointers per game, 2.2 more made shots than the 5.4 per game Nevada allows.
-Nevada has shot at a 39.4% rate from the field this season, the same as opponents of New Mexico have averaged.
+Nevada averages 66.8 points per game, 1.7 more than the 65.1 New Mexico allows.

 The Lobos and Wolf Pack square off Wednesday for the first time in MWC play this season.

-TOP PERFORMERS: Cumber averages 2.8 made 3-pointers per game for the Lobos, scoring 16.2 points while shooting 37.5% from beyond the arc.
+TOP PERFORMERS: Alyssa Hargrove is averaging 8.1 points, 3.6 assists and 2.4 steals for the Lobos.

-Victoria Davis is shooting 35.0% from beyond the arc with 1.5 made 3-pointers per game for the Wolf Pack, while averaging 10.7 points.
+Victoria Davis averages 1.5 made 3-pointers per game for the Wolf Pack, scoring 10.7 points while shooting 35.0% from beyond the arc.

 LAST 10 GAMES: Lobos: 6-4, averaging 70.8 points, 35.0 rebounds, 15.8 assists, 9.8 steals and 4.6 blocks per game while shooting 45.2% from the field.
 Their opponents have averaged 64.4 points per game.